karry-cpp/Easy-Mover/README.md

 To build from source download and open main.py and ``` pip install PyQt5 ``` and then ``` pip install PyQt5Designer ```

-The folders can be renamed or their source can be changed.
+The folders can be renamed or their source can be changed also their text will be retained from last use.

+Uploaded design.ui as well which is the form design of the app.

 Drive link to the executable : https://drive.google.com/file/d/1iFX4mZhXjcqNbeb-y4S2AXzIFKdY6-Ey/view?usp=sharing